-The Center provides professional advice on good governance issues and works closely with policy-makers, institutions and other stakeholders.
-It also offers legal opinions for law firms in administrative law, administrative transparency and contractual governance.
+The Center provides professional advice and research studies on good governance issues and works closely with policy-makers, institutions, and other stakeholders.

-Good governance is a preferred topic in modern research about administration.
-Claimed by economists, political and administrative scientists alike, the term was intensively used by the international organizations as the World Bank and the International Monetary Fund for assessing the results of their policies in the 80’s, and then by The United Nations and the European Union in the 90’s and afterwards (culminating with the White Paper and the Charter of fundamental rights in the EU).
-The most revered definition of “good governance” is the one coined by the World Bank, which includes rule of law to guarantee the security of citizens, good administration for equitable spending of public funds, accountability of those managing public affairs and transparency.
+Good governance is a preferred topic in modern research about the administration.
+Claimed by economists, political and administrative scientists alike, the term was intensively used by the international organizations like the World Bank and the International Monetary Fund for assessing the results of their policies in the ’80s, and then by The United Nations and the European Union in the ’90s and afterward (culminating with the White Paper and the Charter of fundamental rights in the EU).
+The most revered definition of “good governance” is the one coined by the World Bank, which includes rule of law to guarantee the security of citizens, good administration for equitable spending of public funds, accountability of those managing public affairs, and transparency.